 Spetses is a beautiful island relatively close to Athens with great history and architecture!

-If you are visiting Athens, Spetses is a perfect choice to spend 1-2 days and know better this historical island!
+If you are visiting Athens, Spetses is a perfect choice to spend 1-2 days and know better this historic island!

 - Where is Spetses island?